wikimedia/operations-deployment-charts/README.md

 **NOTE**: During the integration testing of `helmfile.d/services` charts are pulled from the *merged and deployed* charts in the chart repository.
 For this reason, changes to a chart and related changes to its helmfile configuration must be uploaded to gerrit and tested separately.
-Hemlfile changes for a new chart version must be tested after the chart changes have been merged and updated in the chart repository.
+Helmfile changes for a new chart version must be tested after the chart changes have been merged and updated in the chart repository.